Large Salem Sets Avoiding Nonlinear Configurations: Introduction

-Finally, we consider patterns defined by equations linear with respect to at least two of the variables in the problem.
+Finally, we consider patterns defined by equations with some translational symmetry.
 Here we can construct Salem sets with dimension exactly matching the Hausdorff dimension results obtained in \cite{OurPaper}.
-The simplest example of such a pattern is that specified by an equation of the form $m_1x_1 + \dots + m_nx_n = s$, where at least two of the integers $m_1,\dots,m_n \in \ZZ$ is nonzero, and $s$ ranges over a low dimension set in $\TT^d$.
-But we can also consider more nonlinear patterns, such as those formed by solutions to an equation $m_1x_1 + m_2x_2 = f(x_3,\dots,x_n)$ for $m_1,m_2 \neq 0$, and a Lipschitz function $f$.
-Even in the case of linear patterns, this theorem implies new results.
+The simplest example of such a pattern is that specified by a family of equations of the form $m_1x_1 + \dots + m_nx_n = s$, where at least two of the integers $m_1,\dots,m_n \in \ZZ$ is nonzero, and $s$ ranges over a low dimension set in $\TT^d$.
+But we can also consider more nonlinear patterns, such as those formed by solutions to an equation

+for a non-zero rational number $a$, and a locally Lipschitz function $f$.
+Even in the case where $f$ is linear, this theorem gives new results.